semonet/Lora-Cayenne-T-Beam/README.md

 On The Things Network side, the settings needed are available [here](https://www.thethingsnetwork.org/docs/applications/ttnmapper/).

-Configure the Payload decoder with:
+Configure the Payload decoder with the following code for TTNMapper or select Cayenne LPP for Cayenne:
 ```javascript
 function Decoder(bytes, port) {
     var decoded = {};